 Another variable to consider is exposure to the sun.
 If a tree is thinned or loses a large limb on the south side, late-day sun would contact the bark of limbs and the trunk.
 In thin-barked trees, the sun can raise the temperature of the fluids beneath a tree's surface.
 After sunset the fluids can cool quickly,cracking and splitting the bark, resulting in "sunscald.”
 Sunscald can cause decay and hollowing on the upper sides of limbs, which can become hazardous as they weaken.
 Removing the top of a mature tree (topping) can also cause this type of damage.

 In short, a live limb shouldn't be removed without careful consideration.
 Whenever we prune a tree, it carries the marks of our work for the length of its existence, and a misplaced or inappropriate cut may contribute to a tree's demise.
 What you do will have a lasting effect on living trees, so be sure to employ proper pruning techniques whenever possible!
 These concepts are just the tip of the iceberg.
 There is a great deal more to learn about proper pruning.
 For more information on pruning techniques, refer to the American National Standards Institute's (ANSI)A300 Pruning Standards.
 Or contact the International Society of Arboriculture (ISA) at 217-355-9411 (www.isa-arbor.com) or Tree Care Industry Association (TCIA) at 603-314-5380 (www.natlarb.com) for additional resources.

-Mark Chisholm is a two-time International Tree Climbing Champion and is certified by the state of New Jersey and the ISA.
+Mark Chisholm is a three-time International Tree Climbing Champion and is certified by the state of New Jersey and the ISA.
 Chisholm conducts educational seminars nationwide on behalf of STIHL Inc.